 Use the optional clause in subparagraph (1) to customize the trust distribution provisions.
 You should discuss with the client whether the trustee should have the widest latitude and discretion (i.e., sole discretion) or whether the trustee should be limited to making distributions according to an ascertainable standard, such as health, education, maintenance, and support.
 Such an approach limits the trustee to a certain extent but may be beneficial if the beneficiary is the trustee, or if there are tax or spendthrift reasons to limit the trustee's latitude in making distributions.

 20 Drafting Note to First Optional Section 2.7.: Use this optional section if the testator wishes to devise a specific piece of real property to one or more designated individuals.
+If including the legal description of the property, confirm that description matches that of the deed or other applicable document (e.g., tax bill) and that it is properly stated in the will.
 Specify whether the devisee(s) will take the property subject to the mortgage.
 Without specific language authorizing payment of any mortgage and/or security interest, a general direction to pay estate debts, as provided here, will not be deemed a direction to pay the mortgage or security interest.
 See In Re Finnerud's Estate, 299 N.W.
 297 (S.D.
 1941).
+If the testator does not want a beneficiary to inherit real property subject to the mortgage, the estate must have sufficient funds to pay off the mortgage before the distribution of other assets.

 21 Drafting Note to Optional Section 2.7.(a): Include this optional section if the testator wishes for the real property to be held in trust for the benefit of the designated individuals if they are under a specified age.
 Note, however, that it is generally not advisable to leave real property in trust for a minor as the trustee must have adequate funds available to maintain the property.
 Therefore, ensure that the testator has made sufficient arrangements to cover all carrying costs (e.g., maintenance, real estate taxes, casualty damage) for any real property held in trust.
 Any such trust containing real estate must be funded sufficiently to cover any and all debts and carrying costs.